A couple smiling for a selfie together by the natural river rock pools of Solenzara Valley.

 Just a short hike from the parking area, these emerald-green pools are perfect for a cool dip, relaxing on smooth rocks, or enjoying a picnic in a peaceful setting.

 During the peak season, you can only hike or take a shuttle to the Cavu Pool.
-Off-season (end of September for example), you can drive until there avoiding a parking fee.
+Off-season (end of September, for example), you can drive there without paying a parking fee.

 Santa Giulia Beach